 Common F&A Costs

-Click the site excerpt below to go to the Direct vs. Facilities and Administrative (F&A) Costs section of the CNG site for a primer on the definitions, criteria and specifics regarding this important determination of the correct category for your expenses.
+The Direct vs. Facilities and Administrative (F&A) Costs section of the C&G is good for a primer on the definitions, criteria and specifics regarding this important determination of the correct category for your expenses.

-Pay particular attention to the following excerpts from the page linked below:
+Pay particular attention to the following excerpts from the page linked:

 - All expenditures to a sponsored award must meet the definition of a direct cost.
 It is important to look at the purpose of the individual project.
 What may be considered a normal direct cost for one project may not be reasonable for another.